 Swimming With Sea Turtles

 No matter what your budget is swimming with sea turtles is one activity I recommend to everyone visiting Rarotonga.
-This absolutely, once in a lifetime experience will have you swimming alongside these majestic beauties.
-Also having a contraption called a ‘sea scooter’ to pull you along truly makes a difference when swimming against the current.
+This absolutely, once-in-a-lifetime, experience will have you swimming alongside these majestic beauties.
+I did this with Ariki Adventures and cannot recommend this enough.
+Even though you will have a contraption called a ‘sea scooter’ to pull you along the turtle safari should only be done by those who are confident swimmers.

-More of a family friendly activity, a lagoon cruise is the perfect way to get into the Cook Island spirit.
-With plenty of performances, snorkeling, entertainment and a delicious lunch it is the perfect way to spend half a day.
+More of a family-friendly activity is the lagoon cruise.
+There are a couple of companies you can book with, though we went with Koka Lagoon Cruises.
+It is a perfect way to get into the Cook Island spirit.
+With plenty of performances, snorkeling, entertainment, and a delicious lunch it is the ideal way to spend half a day.

 If you are a bit of an adrenaline junkie then quad biking is perfect for you!
 Head right into the inland area and among the jungle.
 Explore off the beaten track and get some of the best views of the famous needle which stands high over Rarotonga.

 This is the ideal activity if it is rainy so you can splash through all the muddy puddles.
 Nevertheless, they take you far into the interior of the island to discover areas tourists rarely visit.